 Making contributions

-For under 18s, the main way to contribute is through voluntary contributions.
-However if your child is working they will need to contribute a minimum of 3% of their wages or salary.
-Once they’ve been a member for 12 months they will have the option to take a savings suspension for 3 to 12 months.
+If an under 18 is working, they are required to contribute a minimum of 3% of their wages or salary to their KiwiSaver account.
+After being a member for 12 months, they will have the option to apply for a savings suspension for a period of 3 to 12 months.

 Withdrawing